-This post lists more than two dozen interesting activities and attractions to enjoy in Vienna throughout the year, including family-friendly ideas, fun after dark, and free things to do.
+This post lists interesting activities and attractions tourists can enjoy throughout the year, including family-friendly ideas, fun after dark, and free things to do.

 If you’re looking for more details about how to get around the city, how to save money, or how to learn about the history of Vienna, make sure to check some of the following posts: